This page describes the characters with lines in our movie and whether or not they appear in the Bible.

 A queen or queen mother is mentioned in Daniel 5:10 but it is not clear whose wife she was.

-In the movie this is Nebuchadnezzar's wife who eventually becomes a follower of Daniel's God.
+This is Nebuchadnezzar's wife who eventually becomes a follower of Daniel's God.

 REMALIAH’S WIFE